wurstmeister/kafka-docker/README.md

 **NOTE:** There are several 'gotchas' with configuring networking.
 If you are not sure about what the requirements are, please check out the [Connectivity Guide](https://github.com/wurstmeister/kafka-docker/wiki/Connectivity) in the [Wiki](https://github.com/wurstmeister/kafka-docker/wiki)

+## Kafka configurations

+You can create and modify any property inside the config/server.properties by settings an docker environment variable starting with `KAFKA_`.
+For example inside the docker-compose.xml add:

+    environment:
+      KAFKA_DELETE_TOPIC_ENABLE: "true"

+And the start-kafka.sh script will convert it to `delete.topic.enable=true`

+For a list of available configuration see https://kafka.apache.org/documentation/#brokerconfigs

 ## Usage

 Start a cluster: